 Government revenue reflects the Entity's entitlement to revenue from the Australian Government based upon the specific care and accommodation needs of the individual residents.
-Government revenue comprises of basic subsidy amounts calculated in accordance with the Aged Care Funding Instrument ('ACFI'), accommodation supplements, funding for short term 'respite' residents and other Government incomes.
+Government revenue comprises of basic subsidy amounts calculated in accordance with the Aged Care Funding instrument ('ACFI') (1 July 2022 to 30 September 2022) and the Australian National Aged Care Funding Model ('AN-ACC') (1 October 2022 to 30 June 2023), accommodation supplements, funding for short term 'respite' residents and other Government incomes.
 Revenue is recognised over time as services are provided.
 Funding claims are submitted / updated daily and Government revenue is usually payable within approximately one month of services having been performed.
 Government funding received in advance of services being performed is included in deferred revenue.